impravin22/outfit-recommender/README.md

 This is expected - see [Mocked Components](#-mocked-components) section.
 To enable real generation, integrate Vertex AI Imagen or DALL-E 3.

 ---

-## 📞 Support

-For issues or questions:
-- Open an issue on GitHub
-- Check existing documentation
-- Review error logs in container output
-- See troubleshooting section above

----

-**Built with ❤️ by the Project Aura team**